Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [x] It should be the last one on the list.
 - [ ] It should be the second one on the list.

-Note: a variant of the question below.

 #### Q77.
 When using a font stack to declare the font family, in what order should the values appear?

 - [x] The first value is the first choice, followed by alternative options, ordered by preference.
 The last option should be a generic font.
 - [ ] The first value is the first choice.
 The order of the alternative options does not matter.
 It depends on what is available on the user's computer.
 - [ ] The first value is the first choice, and must be followed by at least one alternative option before adding the generic font.
 - [ ] The first value is the first choice, followed by a maximum of three alternatives.

-Note: a variant of the question above.

 #### Q78.
 What is one disadvantage of using a web font service?